 VA home loans aren’t made by the VA itself, but by private lenders such as banks, savings and loans associations, and mortgage companies.
 VA guarantees the loan if and when the applicant is approved.

 People often say the VA guarantees loans, but that’s not accurate.
-Actually, the VA guarantees a portion of the loan.
+Actually, the VA typically guarantees 25% of the loan.
 This still gives lenders a lot more comfort in lending, because if you stop paying, there is a higher chance they won’t lose any money on the deal.

 What’s the Most I Can Borrow?

 The way VA loan entitlement amounts are tracked is strange to say the least.

 I think government entities love doing things in a way that’s not straight-forward.
 I’ll explain.